 You can enroll in a 1-year diploma or certificate program at a community college.
 A diploma program is faster and cheaper compared to a degree program.

-But, attending scheduled classes is another problem that exists with a diploma program.
+However, attending scheduled classes is another issue that might become a hassle with a diploma program.
 Let’s say you get busy and fail to attend a class.
 That means you can miss an important topic.
 But can’t you attend the same class (or a topic) at a later date?

-This means you lag behind, and sometimes you have to wait a whole year before you can take the same class.
+This means you lag, and sometimes you have to wait a whole year before you can take the same class.
+This makes you complete the diploma later than you should’ve

 How Long Do Online Pharmacy Technicians Programs Take?